 - How long a typical home takes to rent or sell on the market

-- The competition – How many other agents or brokerages are there in the area?
+- The competition: How many other agents or brokerages are there in the area?
 How does your brokerage measure up?

-Step 4: Outline Your Lead Generation and Nurturing Strategy
+Step 3: Outline Your Lead Generation and Nurturing Strategy

 Once you’ve written your executive summary and researched your farm area, the next step in writing a real estate business plan is to outline your lead generation and nurturing strategy.

-New agents should generally start out by marketing to their sphere of influence.
-Your sphere of influence are the people that you know who you have some kind of influence over.
-Your friends, family, former coworkers, and business associates are all in your sphere of influence.
-Your goal is simply to inform them you are working as an agent, and to offer your services to them.
-Calling is generally the best way to reach out to your sphere as it’s the most personal, but you can also use email, social media sites and any online forums of which you are a member.
+New agents should generally start out by marketing to their sphere, or circle, of influence.
+Your circle of influence is the people you know who you have some kind of influence with.
+Your friends, family, former co-workers and business associates are all in your circle.
+Your goal is simply to inform them you are working as a real estate agent and to offer your services to them.
+Calling is generally the best way to reach out to your circle as it’s the most personal, but you can also use email, social media sites and any online forums of which you are a member.

-Step 5: Develop a Realistic Financial Plan to Reach Your Goals
+Step 4: Develop a Realistic Financial Plan to Reach Your Goals

-A. Outline Your Expenses
+Outline Your Personal Expenses

 - Commission splits and transaction fees